 Music programs are considered part of the music curriculum and standards.
-All students enrolled in vocal or instrumental music classes are expected to participate and attend the music programs.
+All students enrolled in vocal or instrumental music classes are expected to attend and participate in their respective music programs.
 If a student does not attend, he/she can expect his/her music grade to be lowered.
 In cases of emergencies, parents must notify the music teacher, in writing, for an absence to be excused.